 Although China’s government had instituted a number of reforms in the 1980s that established a limited form of capitalism in the country, poor and working-class Chinese still faced significant challenges, including lack of jobs and increased poverty.

-The students also argued that China’s educational system did not adequately prepare them for an economic system with elements of free-market capitalism.
+The students also argued that China’s educational system did not adequately prepare them for an economic system with elements of global, free-market capitalism.
 Some leaders within China’s government were sympathetic to the protesters’ cause, while others saw them as a political threat.

 Martial Law Declared

 A welcome ceremony for Gorbachev originally scheduled for Tiananmen Square was instead held at the airport, although otherwise his visit passed without incident.
 Even so, feeling the demonstrations needed to be curtailed, the Chinese government declared martial law on May 20 and 250,000 troops entered Beijing.

 Tiananmen Square Massacre

 When the initial presence of the military failed to quell the protests, the Chinese authorities decided to increase their aggression.
 At 1 a.m. on June 4, Chinese soldiers and police stormed Tiananmen Square, firing live rounds into the crowd.

 Although thousands of protesters simply tried to escape, others fought back, stoning the attacking troops and setting fire to military vehicles.
 Reporters and Western diplomats in Beijing that day estimated that hundreds to thousands of protesters were killed in the Tiananmen Square Massacre, and as many as 10,000 were arrested.

 Leaders worldwide, including Gorbachev, condemned the military action and, less than a month later, the U.S. Congress voted to impose economic sanctions against China, citing human rights violations.